webqit/oohtml/README.md

 <details><summary>All in realtime</summary>

-Import *refs* are live bindings that are highly sensitive to:
+Here, import *refs* are live bindings that are highly sensitive to:

-+ changes in the *ref* itself (in being defined/undefined/redefined)
++ changes in the *ref* itself (on being defined/undefined/redefined)
-+ changes in the referenced *defs* themselves (in being added/removed/loaded)
++ changes in the referenced *defs* themselves (on being added/removed/loaded)

 And an `<import>` element that has been resolved will self-restore in the event that: